 Expat children can attend public schools, provided there are spaces available.
 Teaching standards are high and schools are efficiently run, albeit with a slightly more casual feel than some expats may be used to.
 As lessons are mostly taught in Dutch, public school is really only a feasible option for younger expat children who are in a better position to overcome the language barrier.
 Nevertheless, there are various routes for expat parents to consider.

 Government-funded primary schools (basisschool) are free to all children aged between four and 12.
 For the first year, attendance is optional and only becomes compulsory on a child’s fifth birthday.

-There are three types of public secondary education and recommendations made by primary school teachers aim to ensure each child is matched with the option that best suits their character.
+There are three types of public secondary education, and recommendations made by primary school teachers aim to ensure each child is matched with the option that best suits their character.
 All three types begin with a generic curriculum for the first two years, after which they specialise in different areas.
-VMBO (voorbereidend middelbaar beroepsonderwijs) schools offer a practical and vocational programme, while HAVO (hoger algemeen voortgezet onderwijs) and VWO (voorbereidend wetenschappelijk onderwijs) are more academically focused.
+VMBO (voorbereidend middelbaar beroepsonderwijs) schools offer a practical and vocational programme, while HAVO (hoger algemeen voortgezet onderwijs) and VWO (voorbereidend wetenschappelijk onderwijs) are more academically inclined.

 Private and international schools in The Hague

 International schools in The Hague take several forms: Dutch international schools, foreign schools and independent international schools.